Editing Pages

 Use the link selector when buttons, text, icons, shapes, or menu items need a destination.

-• Video: choose a video from the library or paste a supported YouTube, Vimeo, Loom, or Wistia URL.
-Lightbox mode opens the video on the same page after the visitor clicks; page mode opens the video destination.
+- Video: choose a video from the library or paste a supported YouTube, Vimeo, Loom, or Wistia URL.
+Choose Lightbox when the video should open on the same page after the visitor clicks, or Page when the link should open the video destination.

 Use the link selector's Store tab when a button, text link, or image should send visitors into your storefront.